All Episodes

 Right.

-And it was when he crossed back and forth into Canada that the Smithsonian told the FBI to investigate it, and they replaced the real body with a fake that they had constructed in Hollywood.
+And it was when he crossed back and forth into Canada that the Smithsonian told the FBI to investigate it, and they replaced the real body with the fake that they had constructed in Hollywood.

 And it's those kinds of things.

-Even when the body is perhaps So in other words, they took this guy into custody, Loren, and melted the ice and found a fake body?
+So in other words, they took this guy into custody, Lauren, and melted the ice and found a fake body?

 No, no, no, no, no.

-The FBI, when they got involved, Frank Hansen said apparently in the middle of the night he switched the body, so the local police department and the FBI became disinterested because they saw that this was a fake.
+So the local police department and FBI became disinterested because they saw that this was a fake.

 So the whole idea that there are no bodies, that there have not been any bodies, that there's no hair samples or things like that, it's just not true.